Palestinian pottery: Living craft of pottery by Palestinians

 The Palestinian Association for Cultural Exchange (PACE) has put together a collection of traditional pottery, including cooking pots, jugs, mugs and plates that are manufactured by men and women from historic villages like al-Jib (Gibeon), Beitin (Bethel) and Senjel.
-They are handmade and fired in open, charcoal-fueled kilns as in ancient times.
+They are hand-made and fired in open, charcoal-fueled kilns as in ancient times.

 Palestinian ceramics are produced at traditional family-owned factories in Hebron and other cities.
-Covering a wide range of colorful hand-painted plates, vases, hanging ornaments, tiles, cups, jars and framed mirrors, the ceramics are known for the intricate detail of their flower and arabesque patterns.
+Covering a wide range of colorful hand painted plates, vases, hanging ornaments, tiles, cups, jars and framed mirrors, the ceramics are known for the intricate detail of their flower and arabesque patterns.